enesgide/JFCWinterG1/dogAusc/pythonProject/readme.md

 ### 03/07/2024
+* touchup on asynchronous methods
+* tried porting into an EXE, pyinstaller is missing the bleak lib modules
+* idk how fix
-* need to fix asynchronous methods
+* still need to implement file loading and naming solution
-* be able to update the view to reflect connection status as the connection loop runs
-* looks like
+* exe needs to be signed for security